-GP »Event-Driven Architecture in an eCommerce Application« (GP Event-Driven Architecture in ECommerce (WS23)), WS23
+GP »Event-Driven Architecture in an eCommerce Application« (WS23)

 In this project, an eCommerce application is to be implemented using a microservice architecture.
 In order to achieve the highest possible resilience and decoupling, the services should communicate asynchronously with each other based on events.
 The goal is to explore the asynchronous pattern, overcome “mental model”, and look for good programming practices along the way.